Choosing the Right Tax Professional in 5 Easy Steps

 Why do you need a tax professional?
 Managing taxes during retirement will be the single most important factor in determining your ultimate lifestyle.
 In addition to a financial planner and estate planning attorney, a qualified tax professional is an integral part of any planning team.

 1. Ask for references.

 Have you ever stopped to think about how you picked your doctor or mechanic?
-Chances are you chose them because a friend or family member recommended them based on a positive experience.
+Chances are you chose them because a friend or family member recommended them based upon a positive experience.
 The same should be true of your tax professional.
-Oftentimes, people are afraid to ask for advice from those closest to them when finances are involved, but picking the right tax professional is too big of a decision, so “do your homework” and ask around.
+Often times, people are afraid to ask for advice from those closest to them when finances are involved, but picking the right tax professional is too big of a decision, so “do your homework” and ask around.